-We did not perform runoff studies using Local ICI experience because the experience has been volatile due to the small volume of open claims.
-However, we performed a retrospective runoff test using State ICI claim experience from the period 1/1/2012 through 12/31/2015, which we believe provides a reasonable basis for assessing Local ICI valuation assumptions.
-The runoff tests are useful in determining whether the liabilities at prior valuation dates, calculated using current valuation assumptions, would have been sufficient to cover the emerging costs of ICI claims.
-The results shown below represent four mutually distinct 12-month studies that were combined:
+We performed a retrospective runoff test using State ICI claim experience from the period 12/31/2013 through 12/31/2016, because historical Local ICI experience has been volatile due to the small volume of open claims.
+The runoff studies are useful in determining whether the liabilities at prior valuation dates, calculated using current valuation assumptions, would have been sufficient to cover the emerging costs of ICI claims.
+We believe that the State ICI runoff analysis provides a reasonable basis for testing Local ICI valuation assumptions, because the Local and State ICI plans are similar.
+The results of the studies are shown below and represent three mutually distinct 12-month studies that were combined:

-Table 2.2
+Table 2.3

-Runout Study for Runout Study for the ICI Plans
+Runout Study for the ICI Plans

+Study Period: 12/3 31/2013 - 12/31/2016

-Claim Duration Estimated Margin
+Claim Duration Average Annual Margin

-1-12 months 19.4%
+1 - 12 months 5.6%

-13 - 24 months 4.7%
+13 - 24 months -0.3%

-25 - 36 months 1.8%
+25 - 36 months 3.7%

-37 - 48 months 2.1%
+37 - 48 months 3.8%

-49 - 60 months -1.5%
+49 - 60 months 1.2%

-61 + months 1.7%
+61 + months 2.9%

-Total 5.2%
+Total 1.5%

 In the preceding table, a positive margin indicates the liability was adequate to cover the runout of open disability claims during the study period, while a negative margin indicates a deficiency.
 The cost of the claim runout is computed as the present value of paid claims during the study period, plus the present value of the liability for these claims at the end of the study period.
 For this type of plan, we typically target a positive overall margin of 1% to 5%, with reasonably consistent patterns by claim duration.
+The preceding table indicates that the State ICI plan meets that objective, and therefore we have assumed that the Local ICI plan will exhibit similar experience.
+We will continue to monitor the valuation assumptions closely.